digitalrebar/provision/doc/integrations/krib.rst

     # runs example command:
     # drpcli machines addprofile <UUID> my-k8s-cluster

-Change stage on the Machines to initiate the Workflow transition
+Change stage on the Machines to initiate the Workflow transition.
+YOU MUST select the correct stage, dependent on your install type (Immutable/Live Boot mode or install-to-local-disk mode).
+For Live Boot mode, select the stage ``ssh-access`` and for the install-to-local-disk mode select the stage ``centos-7-install``.

   ::

+    # for Live Boot/Immutable Kubernetes mode
+    my_machines stage ssh-access

+    # for intall-to-local-disk mode:
     my_machines stage centos-7-install

     # runs example command:
+    # drpcli machines stage <UUID> ssh-access
+    # or
     # drpcli machines stage <UUID> centos-7-install

     # if fails, try below for each UUID - there is a potential "stage" change bug in CLI
+    # drpcli machines update <UUID> '{ "Stage": "ssh-access" }'
+    # or
     # drpcli machines update <UUID> '{ "Stage": "centos-7-install" }'